 Where can I purchase tickets?

-How much are tickets to see Nelly?
+How much are tickets?
 How do I buy concert tickets?

 Concerts are included with your gate admission; you do not need a separate concert ticket.
 You really are seeing Nelly for just $15!